 - The LIGHTBOX can show drawings before, after and beside the drawing your are working on.
 Touch and hold the icon for settings.

 - Touch and hold the tool icons for more options.

 - Touch and hold in the xsheet to drag and drop cels or hold a moment longer for context sensitive menu.

 The SHARE icon is in the PLAY toolbar and will let you export individual images, frames or movies.

 Getting Started – Super Easy Quick Start Tutorial

 Tap in a cel in the xsheet and then draw in the image window.

 Tap in the next cel in the xsheet and then draw some more.

-Turn the lightbox on the see previous images while drawing.
+Turn the lightbox on to the see previous images while drawing.